-1. Celebrate that help is coming.
-Being willing to look inside and see what isn’t working, whether individually or with help, is a brave step.
-Your willingness to look inside is courageous, and can be the beginning of positive change for yourself that positively affects your family and community.
+- Celebrate that help is coming.
+The willingness to look inside and see what isn’t working, whether individually or with help, is a brave step.
+Your willingness to look inside is courageous, and can be the beginning of positive change for yourself, your family, and your community.

-3. Understanding what the specific challenge is matters less than moving forward and getting help.
-The shame attached to mental health, and particularly, addiction, can keep us from looking inside or seeking help.
+- Understanding what the specific challenge is matters less than moving forward and getting help.
+The shame attached to mental health, and particularly addiction, can keep us from looking inside or seeking help.
 Don’t let fear about what the problem may or may not be keep you from stepping forward.
-If you’re feeling down, consistently in pain, exhausted, in any way trapped or stuck, getting help is important.
-Whether you receive a diagnosis or not matters less than starting the process to growth and change.
+If you’re feeling down, are constantly in pain, exhausted, or are in any way trapped or stuck, getting help is vital.
+Whether you receive a diagnosis or not matters less than starting the process towards growth and change.

-5. Involve community as you deal with uncertainty and change.
+- Involve community as you deal with uncertainty and change.
 The process of understanding and addressing a challenge, whether it’s addiction-related or not, can feel uncertain or complicated.
-Involving others that you trust in your process — whether a friend, counselor, or medical professional — is important.
+Involving others that you trust in your process — whether a trusted friend, counselor, or medical professional — is important.

 Screening Tools and Formal Diagnosis

-Have you ever had a drink or used drugs first thing in the morning to steady your nerves or to get ride of a hangover?
+- Have you ever had a drink or used drugs first thing in the morning to steady your nerves or to get rid of a hangover?